|

 The photo at the top of this page is from a 3Sept18 post by Ms. Jody Van Sickle.

-• At least one aquarium or decent-sized culture vessel dedicated to your ivory snail or snails.
-You can set this up according to your personal preferences – size, water quality, temperature, filtration method, and so forth.
-Feed your snail or snails whatever diet you prefer.
-The only stipulation is that only your ivory snail (or snails) are allowed in your dedicated tank.
-No fish or other color forms of mystery snails!
+- At least two aquaria dedicated to the culture of mystery snails.
+More would be better.
+Lots more would be lots better.
+You can set these aquaria up according to your personal preferences – size, water quality, temperature, filtration method, and so forth.
+Feed your snails whatever diet you prefer.
+I recommend that you not culture fish together with your mystery snails.
 Plants are OK.
 And (honestly) other species of snails (like Physa) are also OK.
 Not ideal, but we can live with them.

-• You will need a camera or smartphone to photograph any offspring you may be able to hatch.
+- You will need a camera or smartphone to photograph any offspring you may be able to hatch.
 Everybody likes baby pictures!

-• I will need your name and email address.
+- I will need your name and email address.
 We will communicate among ourselves via email.
 Your intrepid coordinator does not text, twitter, tweet, instachat or snapgram.
 He barely understands Facebook and does not understand what “IM” means, at all.
 Please email DillonR@fwgna.org if you need to communicate with me or call 843-670-8002 during regular business hours.
 I only understand complete English sentences correctly spelled, capitalized, and punctuated.

 Ready to get started?